dylanmcdiarmid/tree-sitter-neluablk/Worklog.md

+### 9-4-2024
+I was able to solve the issue with variation precedence fairly easily using essentially the method I proposed at the end of yesterday's work session.
+"Eliminate optional, replace with choice" is the gist of the pattern, and it may be applicable in other places.

+It did make me think about how messy the direct translation from the PEG is, and really it's partially because I've been ignoring tokens that aren't real in the PEG.
+I don't quite know what to do about it yet, but after I think after I finish the rest of the smoke tests, I may move on to the next phase this week.

+I believe I also will have a few more rules to port, but I think I'm starting to close in on full coverage.

+During testing I was wondering why the operator field wasn't showing up.
+Apparently https://github.com/tree-sitter/tree-sitter/issues/767 is a thing, and specifically mentions tree-sitter-c.
+This is fairly surprising behavior, and I'd like to use a different pattern, honestly.
+I asked about it in the tree-sitter discord today, as now I'm not sure I should be using parse for spot checking if it's going to hide things the queries can see.

+- [x] Rewrite binary expressions to use a different pattern that allows for the operator field to show up during a parse.
+- [x] Fix Call rule, it's currently erroring
+  - Fixed the trivial case by removing the unnecessary Call rule, then using a right associativity instead of left on exprsuffixed.
+This doesn't appear to be working on a repeat case though, e.g. `a.b.c()` is failing
+  - [x] Create a indexsuffix rule that has a guaranteed call as part of its rule
+    - `a.b.c()` failing: My current strategy for fixing this is to think about what types of pattern seem to work well.
+Getting rid of optional worked, so I'm going to try and make the `choice` here a bit clearer and see if that helps the parser decide correctly.
+My theory right now is that it's still trying to parse the Name once it hits the parens, instead of seeing it as a choice between an id vs a call.
+    - This strategy worked, resulting in a choice between indexsuffix and indexsuffix_callargs.
+It will probably will crop up again, as the PEG seems to encourage this pattern when translating directly.

+**Spot Checks**
+- [x] type variations
+- [x] Binary Expressions
+  - [x] or
+  - [x] and
+  - [x] == (cmp)
+  - [x] ~=
+  - [x] <=
+  - [x] <
+  - [x] >=
+  - [x] >
+  - [x] |
+  - [x] ~
+  - [x] &
+  - [x] <<
+  - [x] >>>
+  - [x] >>
+  - [x] ..
+  - [x] +
+  - [x] -
+  - [x] *
+  - [x] ///
+  - [x] //
+  - [x] /
+  - [x] %%%
+  - [x] %
+- [x] Unary expressions
+  - [x] not
+  - [x] -
+  - [x] #
+  - [x] ~
+  - [x] &
+  - [x] $
+- [x] Combo binary and unary, e.g. `1 - -1`
+- [x] InitList
+  - [x] empty
+  - [x] single
+  - [x] multiple
+- [x] true
+- [x] false
+- [x] nilptr
+- [x] nil
+- [x] ... (varargs)
+- [ ] suffixed expressions
+  - [x] id
+    - [x] simple
+    - [x] single index suffix
+    - [x] single call suffix
+    - [x] single index suffix, single call suffix
+    - [x] index suffix, key suffix, call suffix
+    - [x] call suffix with str
+    - [x] call suffix with parens containing expression
+    - [x] call suffix with init list
+  - [ ] preprocessor call (ppcallprim)
+  - [ ] do expression
+  - [ ] parens

 ### 9-3-2024
 Trying to find my place after a long weekend without coding.
 Looks like we're filling in the `expression` rule (`expr` in the PEG).
 I'll be running generate more often during this worksession, as I ran into a lot of precedence resolution I didn't really understand last time.